Trump virus coordinator Birx seeks role in Biden government

 Birx has made clear that she wants to stick around to help the Biden administration roll out vaccines and persuade the American people to be inoculated.

-She has reached out to Biden advisers in recent days as she tries to make the case for a role in the incoming president’s virus response effort, according to a person familiar with the Biden team’s personnel deliberations and a Trump administration coronavirus task force official.
+She has reached out to Biden advisers in recent days as she tries to make the case for a role in the incoming Democratic president’s virus response effort, according to a person familiar with the Biden team’s personnel deliberations and a Trump administration coronavirus task force official.
 Both spoke on condition of anonymity to discuss internal discussions.

 Birx has conveyed that, at best, she envisions herself in a scaled-back role as Biden shapes his own team.
 Biden has already appointed transition co-chair and Obama administration alumnus Jeffrey Zients to serve as White House coronavirus coordinator.
 But Birx’s reluctance to publicly challenge Trump when he downplayed the virus has left some in Biden’s transition skeptical that she retains credibility with the public, according to the person familiar with Biden transition deliberations.